-(2) The petitioner may, by motion, request an extension of an extreme risk protection order at any time within thirty (30) days before the end of the order.
+(1) The petitioner may, by motion, request an extension of a risk protection order at any time within thirty (30) days before the end of the order.

-(3) Upon receipt of the motion to extend, the court shall order that a hearing be held no later than fourteen (14) days after receipt of the motion and shall schedule such hearing; provided, that if the motion to extend is filed within fourteen (14) days of the date the extreme risk protection order is due to expire, then the court shall also order a temporary extension of the extreme risk protection order to coincide with the date of the hearing.
-The respondent must be personally served in the same manner provided by subsection (I).
+(2) Upon receipt of the motion to extend, the court shall order that a hearing be held no later than fourteen (14) days after receipt of the motion and shall schedule such hearing; provided, that if the motion to extend is filed within fourteen (14) days of the date the risk protection order is due to expire, then the court shall also order a temporary extension of the risk protection order to coincide with the date of the hearing.
+The respondent must be personally served in the same manner provided by subsection (k).

-(4) In determining whether to extend an extreme risk protection order issued under this section, the court may consider all relevant evidence, including the evidence described in subsection (e).
+(3) In determining whether to extend a risk protection order issued under this section, the court may consider all relevant evidence, including the evidence described in subsection (e).

-(5) If the court finds by a preponderance of the evidence that the requirements for issuance of an extreme risk protection order as provided in this section continue to be met, then the court must extend the order.
+(4) If the court finds by clear and convincing evidence that the requirements for issuance of a risk protection order as provided in this section continue to be met, then the court must extend the order.
 However, if, after notice to the respondent, the motion for extension is uncontested and no modification of the order is sought, then the order may be extended on the basis of a motion or affidavit stating that there has been no material change in relevant circumstances since entry of the order and stating the reason for the requested extension.

-(6) The court may extend an extreme risk protection order for a period that it deems appropriate, up to twelve (12) months.
+(5) The court may extend a risk protection order for a period that it deems appropriate, up to one hundred eighty (180) days.

-(a) Upon issuance of an extreme risk protection order pursuant to § 39-17-1367, including a temporary ex parte extreme risk protection order, the court shall order the respondent to surrender to the local law enforcement agency all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession, except as provided in § 39-17-1370, and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.
+(a) Upon issuance of a risk protection order pursuant to § 39-17-1367, the court shall order the respondent to surrender to the local law enforcement agency all firearms and ammunition owned by the respondent or in the respondent's custody, control, or possession, except as provided in § 39-17-1370, and any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent.